pandas-dev/pandas/doc/source/development/roadmap.rst

 =======

 This page provides an overview of the major themes in pandas' development.
 Each of these items requires a relatively large amount of effort to implement.
-Implementation may be expedited with dedicated funding or interest from contributors.
+These may be achieved more quickly with dedicated funding or interest from contributors.

 An item being on the roadmap does not mean that it will *necessarily* happen, even with unlimited funding.
 During the implementation period we may discover issues